-In the Base Reuse Plan, the Fort Ord Reuse Authority allocated the 6,600 AFY of existing United Stated groundwater rights among the land use jurisdictions so they could proceed with entitling redevelopment projects.
+In the Base Reuse Plan, the Fort Ord Reuse Authority allocated the existing 6,600 AFY of groundwater rights among the land use jurisdictions so they could proceed with entitling redevelopment projects.
 The initial and current allocations are shown in the table below.
-The United States retained 1,577 AFY of the 6,600 AFY for use in the Presidio of Monterey Annex, which includes the military housing area and various offices and facilities.
+The United States retained 1,577 AFY for use in the Presidio of Monterey Annex, which includes the military housing area and various offices and facilities.